namrah2804/supply-chain-transportation-optimization/docs/report.md

 ## Carbon Policy Model — Incorporating a Carbon Policy

+To implement a carbon policy, the first step is to determine the CO2 cost of moving a product between locations via each possible route.
+Adding this carbon cost as a supplement to the existing transport cost enhances the model by bringing environmental impact alongside economic cost — giving a basis to weigh up the trade-off between minimising cost and minimising the environmental footprint of the supply chain.

 ### Approach

 To model a carbon policy, a carbon cost is added on top of the existing